-Here are some skateboard terms that aren't full tricks.
-They do get tossed around quite a bit and some are mis-used.
+Here are some skateboard terms.
+They get tossed around quite a bit and some are mis-used.
 I gathered them up here.

 Backside – tricks that cause your back side to face the direction of travel or obstacle.